5 Traits of the Most Successful Financial Advisors

 This trait doesn’t just apply on the job – the most successful advisors set high standards in all areas of life.
 They are star athletes, students and performers because they always expect the best out of themselves.

-Always looking for new learning opportunities
+3. Always looking for new learning opportunities

-Whether it’s a free training seminar on prospecting or an interesting newspaper article, top advisors are constantly looking for opportunities to learn more about the industry and how to conquer it.
+Whether it’s a free training seminar on prospecting or an interesting newspaper article, successful financial advisors are constantly looking for opportunities to learn more about the industry and how to conquer it.
 They seek out resources to learn and grow and are always searching for ways to implement new ideas in their practice.

-Why is being a great listener an important characteristic of top advisors?
+Why is being a great listener an important characteristic of successful financial advisors?
 Their clients will tell you, without hesitation, that “They just get it.”
 This trait is based solely on the fact that top advisors do a better job of understanding clients wants, needs, fears, pain points and motivations.
 Successful advisors are able to focus on clients in meetings and tune everything else out.
 They are successful because they understand their clients.
 They understand their clients because they are excellent listeners.